Eydie in Love

 Eydie in Love is a 1958 album by Eydie Gormé with arrangements by Don Costa.
 The album was nominated for the Grammy Award for Best Vocal Performance, Female at the 1st Annual Grammy Awards.

+Reception

+The Allmusic review by Jason Ankeny stated: "a heartfelt, deeply sincere collection of love songs and ballads that's sweet but never saccharine, Eydie in Love ranks among Eydie Gorme's most consistent and accomplished LPs, thanks as much to her poignant vocals as to the impeccable backings of conductor and arranger Don Costa, whose feather-light, moonstruck sensibilities perfectly capture the fluttery emotions of budding romance."